avernois/devfriendlyplaces/readme.md

 please note:

 * The ``places`` is a list, you can append several places.
-* For more readbility, the fields "name", "lat" and "long" are mandatory.
+* the fields "name", "lat" and "long" are mandatory.
 Add as many details as needed to provide complete information.
 * "comment" are optional

 Once your pull request is merged and deployed, your map will be accessible at http://yourlocation.devfriendlyplaces.net.